liuchenbuaa/RadixConverter/README.md

 # RadixConverter
- transfer a x-based string to another radix, radix range from 2 to 94.
+ convert a x-based string to another radix, radix range from 2 to 94.

 # purpose
  shorten java UUID